mrcryostat/websites/storage_redirect/guide/tutorial.md

 ::: details <b>Recommended way to organize files</b>

-For user files such as photos, pictures, and downloaded files, the Android system providers a series of standard folders.
+For user files such as photos, pictures, and downloaded files, the Android system provides a series of standard folders.

 * `Alarms`
 * `Pictures`